defi-wonderland/handbook/sites/aztec/docs/block-production/overview.md

 1) A random committee is elected from the validator set
 2) Proposers are sampled from the committee for each of the epoch's slot
 3) Each proposer produces a block.
-They then broadcast it to the committee for attestations and, upon collecting enough attestations, publishes to the rollup contract *without proving*
+They then broadcast it to the committee for attestations and, upon collecting enough attestations, publish to the rollup contract *without proving*

 ### Proving